Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Feeling wiped out physically often drags emotional health down too.
 Fatigue combined with isolation during illness may cause irritability or low mood temporarily.

-Engaging in light activities such as reading books, listening to music, watching favorite shows helps lift spirits while resting physically.
-Staying connected through phone calls with friends/family also combats loneliness during recovery phases at home.
+Engaging in light activities such as reading, listening to music, or watching a favorite show can help lift your mood while you continue to rest physically.
+Staying connected through phone calls or messages with friends and family may also help combat loneliness during recovery.

-Remember: patience is key here—your body needs time not only to heal internally but also regain mental clarity after such an intense viral attack.
+Remember: patience is key here—your body needs time not only to heal internally but also to regain energy and mental clarity after an intense viral illness.

 Key Takeaways: What To Do After Norovirus?